 These excellent terms make final salary pension very desirable – and lucrative.
 Independent financial advisers, some of them working for trusted names in finance, convinced people like you to swap their pensions for a lesser product – private pensions.
 Private pensions are tied to market rates, so your income will fluctuate.
 Even worse, they’re a fixed sum – when you run out, you run out.
 If the market takes a turn, it can take your life’s savings with it, leaving you penniless.

 Tricky advisers convinced clients to trade in their final salary pensions for a ‘Cash Equivalent Transfer Value’ (CETV).
 You can then invest this lump sum into a fixed pension – they told their clients this was more lucrative.
-It was – but only ever for the adviser.
+It was – but mainly ever for the adviser.
 They pocketed big commissions and left their scammed clients in the lurch, struggling financially during their retirement.
 Missold DB transfer scams leave people panicked and duped out of their savings.

 It’s very rare for a pension transfer to benefit you.
 If your financial adviser suggested you make the switch to a private pension scheme, you might have been missold DB transfer products.
 Thankfully, you now have recourse.